 And when I say “sanded,” I should say that every green literally had about a quarter-to-half inch of sand on top.
 They were basically unplayable, like putting through wet sand traps on a damp and foggy morning.
 It pissed me off.
 I did call the resort to complain afterward and they did offer me $100 back on my green fee.
-That was helpful, but it still wasn’t anywhere near a $250 golf experience either and I’ve had a bit of a beef with Spyglass ever since.
+That was helpful, but it still wasn’t anywhere near a $250 golf experience either and I’ve held a bit of a grudge with Spyglass ever since.

 This visit started on a good note because the person who set up the tee time (a Monterey resident) was a Duke’s Club member and was able to get us a twilight rate of $100.
 So, in a fitting way, the money I got refunded 11 years ago essentially paid for this round.

 I did gripe some more when they told me that the cart fee was $40 per rider, which is so ridiculous.
 Normally, I consider it sacrilegious to take a cart on any Pebble Beach course.
 I’ve walked every round I’ve played out here.
 Plus, it’s cart path only on the resort courses anyway.
 However, there was no way I would be able to walk and carry my clubs on a very hilly course like Spyglass after what I had already put my body through in Tahoe.
 Plus, they don’t offer pull carts for rent here.
 So, I just sucked it up and paid for the cart even though I wasn’t too happy about it.

 Thankfully, there wasn’t hardly anyone on the course.
 We were able to tee off a little before 5:00 as a threesome and finish all 18 with just a little bit of light left.
 We were the last ones out there and that was kind of cool.